sxphyrin/sxphyrin/README.md

 ꒰꒰・┄┄┄┄・♡・┄┄┄┄・꒱꒱
 <br>
-┈ ♥ . ages 15 and below iwc | im 17 and prefer to engage with people around my age group.
+┈ ♥ . ages 15 and below iwc | im 17 and prefer interacting with people around my age group.
 <br>
 ┈ ♥ . i will not entertain flirting, suggestive remarks, or “freak” behavior from people outside my circle.
 <br>
 <sub>i hide/mute those who quote or spam inappropriate stuff in public.</sub>
 <br>
-┈ ♥ . basic dni | no roleplay | very selective shipping interactions. <- i only do so with oomfie
+┈ ♥ . basic dni | no roleplay | very selective shipping interactions.
 <br>
-┈ ♥ . do not copy | ask for inspo. slight inspiration is fine, but i will not agree if you're asking to use a style that i use to match with friends. change of topic! you can ask on how i make some stuff with the toys, i dont mind!
+┈ ♥ . do not copy | ask for inspo. slight inspiration is fine, but i will not agree if you're asking to use a style that i use to match with friends. change of topic! you can ask on how i make some stuff with the toys, i don't mind helping with that.

 </details>